Huron Mountain Club

 Through its long association with the non-profit Huron Mountain Wildlife Foundation, the Huron Mountain Club has been the site of a wide range of research in field biology and geology.
 Naturalist Aldo Leopold produced a plan for preserving the tract in 1938.
-The research facility at Ives Lake was started in the 1960s, after it passed from a member family's hands into Club ownership.
+The ensuing research facility at Ives Lake was started in the 1960s, after it passed from a member family's hands into Club ownership.